ornlneutronimaging/iMars3D/docs/developer/highlevel_design.rst

 DD: During Interactive reconstruction the UI software will wait for the user to execute the filter before saving the associated configuration (parameter) data.

-DD:The option to save to disk the result of running a filter/function (intermediate data) will be a checkbox.
+DD: The option to save to disk the result of running a filter/function (intermediate data) will be a checkbox.
 The intermediate data will be saved when the user selects to save the configuration data.
 If the box is checked prior to running the filter it is ignored.

-DD:The widget associated with the filter/function calls a single function (interface) on the interactive reconstruction engine method.
+DD: The widget associated with the filter/function calls a single function (interface) on the interactive reconstruction engine method.
 The filter/function widget serializes itself to a dictionary entry that is passed to this single interface on the engine.
 There is one interface function all filter/functions user on the engine instead of the engine having an interface for each filter/function.

-DD:There will be two buffers to hold results.
+DD: There will be two buffers to hold results.
 The current buffer holds the accepted result from the previous filter/function.
 A temporary buffer holds the result of the current filter/function execution.
 This is to allow the user the ability to reject the intermediate result if desired.